HQSquantumsimulations/qoqo-for-braket/README.md

 ### Hybrid jobs using qoqo-for-braket

+The prefered mode to use qoqo-for-braket is the hybrid job submission mode.
+This mode corresponds closest to using the qoqo concept of a `QuantumProgram`, where several circuits are bundled, executed and post-processed together.
+A `QuantumProgram` can easily be serialized to json. qoqo-for-braket uses the flexibility of the AWS braket hybrid job model to upload the serialized version of a `QuantumProgram` and run it completely on the hybrid instance with `qoqo` and `qoqo-for-braket` installed on the hybrid instance.

 After having installed qoqo-for-braket from either source or pypi, you can run the following snippet (provided you have AWS credentials):

 ```python